napo/geospatial_course_unitn/docs/_lessons/02_Spatial_relationships_and_operations.md

 ## monumental trees of Italy
-The italian Ministery of Agricultural offers a datasets the location of each monumental tree for each region of Italy.<br/>
+The italian Ministery of Agricultural offers a datasets the location of each monumental tree for each region of Italy.

 Visit this [page](https://www.politicheagricole.it/flex/cm/pages/ServeBLOB.php/L/IT/IDPagina/11260)

 ### from a dataframe to a geodataframe
 we have a several XLS files with a sheet where there is a column with latitude and another with longitude